stomp-js/stomp-js.github.io/_posts/2018-09-08-upgrading-stompjs.md

 ### Basic changes

-Please follow section [Include STOMP.js]({% link _posts/2018-06-29-using-stompjs-v5.md %}#include-stompjs) to add latest version.
+Please follow section [Include STOMP.js]({% link _posts/2018-06-29-using-stompjs-v5.md %}#include-stompjs) to add the latest version.

-The following is for convenience - to keep the code change to the minimum.
+The following is for convenience, — to keep the code change to the minimum.

 ```javascript
 // Depending on your JS version you may have to use var instead of const